datasujeet/Payroll-Management-System-/README.md

-# Payroll Management System - SQL Server Project
+# Payroll Management System

+📋 Project Overview

 This project is a **Payroll Management System** built using SQL Server.
 It covers the key components of a payroll system, including employee management, salary details, attendance records, payroll processing, tax and deductions, and payment records.

-## Project Components
+🛠️ Database Schema

 ### 1. Employee Information
 Stores basic employee details such as name, contact information, and job title.